roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

         |---------|-----------|
         |**Node Protection**|Specify whether to enable node protection.

 **Note:** By default, this check box is selected.
-This way, the nodes in the cluster cannot be deleted in the console or by calling the API.
+Node protection prevents nodes from being accidentally deleted in the console or by calling the API.
 This prevents user errors. |
         |**User Data**|You can enter custom scripts.
 Custom scripts are automatically executed after the nodes are initialized. **Note:** Windows nodes support Batch and PowerShell scripts.
 Before you encode the content in Base64, make sure that the first line includes \[bat\] or \[powershell\].
 Linux nodes support shell scripts.
 For more information about the supported formats, see [cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/format.html) and [Overview of ECS instance user data](/intl.en-US/Instance/Manage instances/Manage instance user data/Overview of ECS instance user data.md).

 If your script file is larger than 1 KB, we recommend that you upload the script to an Object Storage Service \(OSS\) bucket and pull the script from the internal endpoint of the OSS bucket. |